microsoft/language-server-protocol/_specifications/lsp/3.18/specification.md

 #### <a href="#implementationConsiderations" name="implementationConsiderations" class="anchor">Implementation Considerations</a>

-Language servers usually run in a separate process and client communicate with them in an asynchronous fashion.
+Language servers usually run in a separate process and clients communicate with them in an asynchronous fashion.
 Additionally clients usually allow users to interact with the source code even if request results are pending.
 We recommend the following implementation pattern to avoid that clients apply outdated response results:

 - if a client sends a request to the server and the client state changes in a way that it invalidates the response it should do the following:
   - cancel the server request and ignore the result if the result is not useful for the client anymore.
 If necessary the client should resend the request.